That-Dev-Girl-Sites/jhalabi.com/_posts/2023-03-17-static-to-dynamic-block-conversion.md

 Regardless, it has been a while.
 Gutenberg was still in development and significantly changing with every new _(alpha)_ release.
 Meanwhile, our team at work was planning to migrate our 300+ sites from Drupal to WordPress.
 We knew that Gutenberg had to be part of that plan.

-I wrote a lot of blocks in those early days <sup>1</sup>. _All_ of them were static blocks.
+I wrote a lot of blocks in those early days.[^1] _All_ of them were static blocks.
 I did not know dynamic blocks were a possibility until we needed to write our own custom "Latest News" block.

 As an agile team, we tweaked those original blocks multiple times.
 This is what fueled my [dislike of static blocks](https://talks.jhalabi.com/dynamic-blocks/#/).